timescale/docs/timescale-cloud/create-a-service.md

 #### Before you start

-Be sure to follow the instructions to [setup Timescale Cloud][timescale-cloud-install] in order to get signed up and create your first database instance.
+Be sure to follow the instructions above in order to get signed up and create your first database instance.

 #### Step 1 - Navigate to your TimescaleDB instance